ghc-proposals/ghc-proposals/proposals/0741-scoped-values.rst

 The RHS (the type) can refer to the key variables, which means that the value type can depend on the type arguments passed to the key constructor.

+The RHS must be a monotype.
+Polymorphic value types such as ``data scoped T = forall a. a -> a`` are not allowed.

 The new syntax is only allowed when the ``ScopedValues`` extension is enabled.